-The following checklists will help you perform the steps necessary to prepare your recreational vehicle for storage.
+The following checklists will help you perform the steps necessary to prepare your Adventurer Truck Camper for storage.
 Use the checklist that applies to the storage conditions you anticipate.
 These checklists will not include every detail required, and you may want to expand them to suit your needs.